 Please enter a keyword or ID

-In 2012, forty nine percent of global fish production was aquaculture-based fishery.
+In 2016, fifty percent of global fish production was aquaculture-based fishery.
 With reduced abundance of wild caught fish stocks and increasing demand for seafood, this percentage is likely to increase in the future.
 Aquaculture is seen as an alternative to global and domestic decline in wild caught fish stocks.
 The rise in disposable incomes and awareness of the health benefits of eating fish is expected to see an expansion of the industry.

 Seafood is part of most Australians’ staple diet.
 Seafood is the fourth most consumed meat in Australia following poultry, beef and pork.
 In 2011, the top five species of seafood consumed were prawns, canned tuna, crumbed/battered fish, squid and fresh salmon.
 Of these species, prawns, tuna and salmon may all be farmed.